helliott20/dmarc-analyser/docs/WEBHOOK_QUICK_START.md

 ## 🚀 Getting Started with Webhooks

-Webhooks allow you to receive real-time notifications from the DMARC Analyzer to your favorite communication platform.
+Webhooks allow you to receive real-time notifications from the DMARC Analyser to your favorite communication platform.

 ## Setup Guide by Platform